-Filaseta and Southwick use a covering congruence to construct a congruence class such that any digitally delicate prime in that class is a widely digitally delicate prime.
+Filaseta and Southwick use a covering system to construct a congruence class such that any digitally delicate prime in that class is a widely digitally delicate prime.
 They then show that a positive proportion of primes in this congruence class are digitally delicate.

-Unfortunately, they do not explicity construct the congruence class.
+Unfortunately, they do not explicitly construct the congruence class.
 They rely on the fact that ten specific unfactored composite numbers have at least two prime factors.
 In particular, any prime factor of the cyclotomic polynomial $\Phi_n(10)$ is a prime where $10$ has order $n$.
-Any composite factor of $\Phi_n(10)$ is divisible by at least two primes $p_1,p_2$ where $10$ has order $n$.
-The unknown primes form two pieces of the covering congruence.
+Any composite factor of $\Phi_n(10)$ (that is not a power) is divisible by at least two distinct primes $p_1,p_2$ where $10$ has order $n$.
+The unknown primes form two pieces of the covering system.

 They note that it is possible to construct an explicit congruence class, but that the resulting numbers to be tested for primality would be around $20,000$ digits.